immersive-web/anchors/explainer.md

 ## Code examples

 The following code examplesa try to clarify the proposed IDL API.
-They use ThreeJS to simplify some concepts representing the virtual objects/models.

 ### Adding anchors